iokasti/realEstate/README.md

-# realEstate
+# Real Estate web application

-A real estate web application.
+A real estate web application that brings sellers and buyers in contact with each other.